kirkegaardlab/recloc/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
+>[!NOTE]
-Note that the requirements.txt contain the cuda12 version of JAX.
+> requirements.txt installs the CUDA 12-compatible version of JAX.
+Modify this if you're using CPU-only or a different CUDA version.

 # Run
-To run the code, use the following command:
+Run the core simulation:
 ```bash
 python cramer.py
 ```

-and to visualize the results, use the following command:
+Visualize the results:
 ```bash
 python visual.py
 ```

 # License

-MIT License
+This code is released under the MIT License.